 The Quebecor Gallery on the ground floor of our head office gives employees, visitors and passersby a chance to discover and appreciate the works of immensely talented Québec artists.
 Throughout the year, we present exhibitions featuring well-established and up-and-coming artists alike.

-Since it opened in 2012, the Quebecor Gallery has presented some 20 exhibitions by a dozen Québec artists, including Françoise Sullivan, Michel Goulet, Marc Séguin, Armand Vaillancourt, Louis Boudreault, Jérôme Fortier, Marie-Josée Laframboise, Patrick Beaulieu, Jacinthe Carrier, Pascal Dufaux, Guy Laramée and Catherine Bolduc.
+Since it opened in 2012, the Quebecor Gallery has presented some 20 exhibitions by a dozen Québec artists, including the signers of Refus global, Michel Goulet, Marc Séguin, Armand Vaillancourt, Jérôme Fortier, Marie-Josée Laframboise, Patrick Beaulieu, Jacinthe Carrier, Pascal Dufaux, Guy Laramée and Catherine Bolduc.

 Past exhibitions at our gallery

 Every year, we publish our Bilan culturel, a report on the efforts of all our subsidiaries to promote Québec culture in all its forms.
 Our contributions to Québec’s cultural industry had a total value of more than $500 million last year.